Enable estimation

 If you're unsure what type project you need help with, check the bottom of your project sidebar.
 If you see the Give feedback and Learn more menu items, you're in a team-managed project.
 If you don't, you're in a company-managed project.

-Calculate your team's velocity by estimating each issue in your backlog.
+Calculate your team's velocity by estimating each work item in your backlog.
 You can currently estimate work using story points and time.
+If you don’t select an estimation statistic, work will be measured by the “work item count”.

 Time estimation has landed in team-managed projects